Increase the profitability of your sales with Calcopolis.

 External forces that impact a company's return on sales constrain the maximum possible value of ROS.
 The most important ones are:

 - Competition, since the intense competition, puts pressure on price decrease or higher marketing spending.

 - Market trends may be a strong force that shapes the company's prospects.
 Trending and growing industries can pump a big influx of sales at a low cost, while outdated niches may lead to the opposite situation.

 Internal causes that may impact ROS are the company's costs (especially COGS) and turnover.
 Since the company has more control over those parameters, there are ways to optimize them and increase the performance of sales and so profits.

 If you want to improve the net profit margin of your company, you could apply the following tips to increase operational efficiency.

 Some industries require a large number of employees in order to grow.
 Especially at the beginning, when employment is low - each new worker can bring an increase in the company's output.

 Over time each new worker has less and less impact on the company's operating income, and more can be achieved by increasing the performance of current employees rather than by increasing the number of hired people.

 Automation lets you achieve more with the same or lower number of workers.
-There are different forms of automation, some of them completely replace the workers, and the other makes the work more efficient, so there is no need for high employment, and operating expenses can be lower.
+There are different forms of automation; some completely replace the workers, and others make the work more efficient, so there is no need for high employment, and operating expenses can be lower.

 In commerce, the return on sales can be significantly increased by negotiating the costs of goods sold (COGS).
 For the retail and wholesale industry, it is the highest cost.
 Any decrease in COGS leads to an immediate increase in operating margin, so it should be optimized with the highest priority.